Dr Mo Mandic

 My way or style of working is supportive, collaborative, accepting and sensitive.
 In existential terms, I am both 'with' you, and 'for' you, being wholly committed and focused on what is important to you and what it is that you want to gain from our working together.
 In other words, the focus is on understanding, which promotes a personal transformation of oneself and how one lives.

 I work according to the UKCP codes of ethics and commit to maintaining professional confidentiality in all my work with you.
 If you wish to have an initial discussion with me, via telephone, to see how you feel about the possibility of working together, I am happy to agree a time when we can talk.

 Training, qualifications & experience

 I trained as a psychotherapist and counsellor at Regent's University London (formerly Regent's College), School of Psychotherapy and Psychology, to postgraduate and doctoral levels.

-In addition to my private practice, which I have held since 2002, I am currently a lecturer on the faculty staff of Regent's University London School of Psychotherapy and Psychology.
-In my capacity as staff member, I also provide individual and group supervision for trainee and qualified psychotherapists and counsellors, as well as facilitate personal and professional development (PPD) groups at Masters level.
-Lastly, I have held a Visiting Professor position at Union University, Novi Sad, Serbia, where I taught and also acted as external evaluator and moderator.
+In addition to my private practice, which I have held since 2002, I am currently a visiting staff member of Regent's University London School of Psychotherapy and Psychology, where I provide individual and group supervision for trainee psychotherapists and counsellors.
+I previously held a Visiting Professor position at Union University, Novi Sad, Serbia, where I taught and also acted as external evaluator and moderator.

-I have also held counselling positions within a London-based NHS hospital, and am a registered NHS provider of therapeutic services.
+In terms of previous experience, I have held counselling positions within a London-based NHS hospital, and am a registered NHS provider of therapeutic services.
 I have also worked within a number of charities and non-profit organisations, including MIND, HMP Brixton Prison, Bereavement Counselling Services and EACS.